jqn/react-native-parent-panresponder-touch/README.md

 You can check it out here as it's more elegant. https://github.com/facebook/react-native/blob/a2fb703bbb988038323c55b29b40e8f5ff52966d/Libraries/CustomComponents/NavigationExperimental/NavigationCardStackPanResponder.js#L97

+The key is to use `onMoveShouldSetPanResponder`.
+If you specify this, you will receive all the `event` and `gestureState` information and when you finally return `true` it will trigger the flow through the `PanResponder` like you'd expect.

 If you move in any direction 30 pixels than it will trigger and set the directions you've moved.
 If you go inside a color it will also add the color.